WinterSquire/AlphaRing/README.md

 Alpha Ring
 ====
-A modding tool for halo3.
+A modding tool for mcc.